Tag Archive for: emotional health

 • Declining grades in school or performance at work

-• Substance abuse, including alcohol and drug (illegal and legal drugs) use
+• Substance abuse, including alcohol and drugs (legal or illegal)

-• Emotional distress which brings on physical complaints (aches, fatigues, migraines, etc.)
+• Emotional distress causing physical symptoms (aches, fatigue, migraines, etc.)

-• Suddenly giving away favorite belongings or promising them to friends and family members
+• Suddenly giving away prized possessions or promising them to others

 • Extreme cheerfulness following periods of depression